UmairKhalid98/MovieFinder/README.md

 For displaying more than one page (ie more than 20 movies) I looped over the function that fetched the data so that it fetched the next page each time.
 I then added that to the existing list and passed it forward.
 I used gradle.properties to keep the api keys hidden.
 Although not the best approach, I think it was still better than hard coding it in.

-### What I would do differently if I had more itme
-- I would probably start with unit tests, I really wanted to add them but I knew I didn't have enough time for that.
-- Use jetpack compose because it makes view binding much easier.
-- Add a nav bar and a favorite section
-- Improve upon the UI with better fonts and themes
-- Use some sort keystore or cipher for hiding the api key

-### Commits- How I use Github
-- I make the first commit after I get a basic setup running, with project structure and a genral basic layout set up.
-In this case, getting a basic MVVM project running with dummy data.
-- Then each time I make progress and or I am ending my session, I would commit.
-In this instant, connecting to the API, adding a display screen were both progress
-- I use branches for new features or for collaboration
-- If I have a working version of the project, and i want to add a new feature (ie Navbar in this instance) i would create a bracnh

- Thank you for your consideration and taking the time